iamkirankumaryadav/System-Design/Detailed Information.md

 # **System Design**

-## **Machine Learning System Design**
-- ML system design involves the process of creating and deploying ML models to solve real-world problems.

 ### **Decoding the key components of ML systems**
 - At the heart of every ML system lies a series of interconnected components.
 - **Data Preprocessing:** Raw data is cleaned/prepared for analysis, addressing issues such as missing values, outliers, and data normalization.